-A series of at least ten warning dreams, mainly between 966 and 973, by Gisli the Outlaw
+A series of at least ten warning dreams between 960 and 973 (mostly 966 on), by Gisli the Outlaw

-This account is excerpted from The Saga of Gisli the Outlaw, 1866, translated by G. W. DaSent, from the original 'Gísla saga Súrssonar' (the Icelandic Saga Database has the complete story.)
-Ignore DaSent's style (he turns Viking chants into Victorian rhymes) and just follow the tale!
+SOURCE: The Saga of Gisli the Outlaw, 1866, translated by G. W. DaSent, from the original 'Gísla saga Súrssonar' (For the complete story see the Icelandic Saga Database.)
+Not a great translation (DaSent turns Viking chants into Victorian rhymes) but what a story!
 Gisli, an unjustly outlawed man with a huge price on his head, survives thirteen years by following the advice of two dream-wives.
-And it's not fiction.
-Give or take a year, Gisli was outlawed in 960 and lived til 973.

 ...Gisli was restless at night, two nights together.
 He would not say what dreams he had, though men asked him.

 Now comes the third night, and men go to their beds, and when they had slumbered a while a whirlwind fell on the house with such strength that it tore all the roof off on one side, and in a little while all the rest of the roof followed.
 Then rain fell from heaven in such a flood the like was never seen before, and the house began to drip and drip, as was likely when the roof was off.
 Gisli sprang out of bed and called on his men to show their mettle, and save the hay-stacks from being washed away; and so he left the house, and every man with him, except a thrall, whose name was Thord the Hareheart, who was nearly as tall as Gisli.